NethServer/docs/administrator-manual/en/vpn.rst

 1. Create a new account: it is recommended to use a dedicated VPN account with certificate, avoiding the need to create a system user.

-   Instead, it's mandatory to choose a system account if you want to use authentication with user name and password.
+   On the other hand, it's mandatory to choose a system account if you want to use authentication with user name and password.

 2. Download the file containing the configuration and certificates.